Star formation at the smallest scales; A JWST study of the clump populations in SMACS0723: Clump photometry and spectral energy distribution analysis

-Intrinsic fluxes are derived by dividing the fluxes measured on the observations by the magnification value.
+Intrinsic fluxes are derived by dividing the {observed} fluxes by the magnification value.
 The intrinsic fluxes are converted into AB absolute magnitudes after correcting from the reddening introduced by the Milky Way \citep{SF2011} in each filter (these corrections are listed in Table~\ref{tab:table_observations}).